BrandonHung343/tinyrenderer_implementation/README.md

-# Tiny Renderer or how OpenGL works: software rendering in 500 lines of code
+# My attempt to implement "Tiny Renderer or how OpenGL works: software rendering"

 # Check [the wiki](https://github.com/ssloy/tinyrenderer/wiki) for the detailed lessons.